Tra1n84/compact-lawn-mower-card/README.md

 ## 🚀 Installation

-**Home Assistant Community Store (HACS)** is the recommended installation method.
+The recommended installation method is via the **Home Assistant Community Store (HACS)**.
+This card is **officially available in the HACS store**, so you can easily find and install it directly from there.
+Alternatively, you can install the card manually.

 ### HACS (recommended)

-1. Go to **HACS > Frontend**.
+1. Open **HACS** from the sidebar in Home Assistant.
-2. Click the three dots in the top right and select **Custom Repositories**.
+2. Use the **search bar** to find the **`Compact Lawn Mower Card`**.
-3. Add this repository URL: https://github.com/Tra1n84/compact-lawn-mower-card, select the **Dashboard** category, and click **ADD**.
+3. Click on the card to open the detail page.
-4. You can now find and install the **Compact Lawn Mower Card**.
+4. In the bottom-right corner, click **Download** to install the card.
-5. Follow the instructions of HACS to add the card to your resources.
+5. HACS will automatically add the resource to Lovelace.

 ### Manual